Culture of Sweden: History

 Swedish culture is an offshoot of the Norse culture which dominated southern Scandinavia in prehistory.
-Sweden was the last of the Scandinavian countries to be Christianised, with pagan resistance apparently strongest in Svealand, were Uppsala was an old and important ritual site as evidenced by the tales of Uppsala temple.
-The oldest sources of written Swedish are runestones, and more of them are found in Sweden than in any other country, mostly from the eleventh century.
-Swedish Vikings are also known for founding the Kievan state, becoming powerful as well as established in the area with considerable eventual impact on the history of eastern Europe.
-In the twelfth century, much of Finland was incorporated into Sweden.
+Sweden was the last of the Scandinavian countries to be Christianised, with pagan resistance apparently strongest in Svealand, where Uppsala was an old and important ritual site as evidenced by the tales of Uppsala temple.
+Like the rest of Scandinavia, Sweden had significant artistic, musical and literary traditions during the Viking Age.
+The oldest sources of written Swedish are runestones, and more of them are found in Sweden than in any other country.
+Swedish Vikings are known especially for founding the Kievan state, becoming powerful as well as established in the area with considerable eventual impact on the history of eastern Europe.
+In the twelfth century, most of Finland was incorporated into Sweden.
 Swedish medieval church culture had its centre at Vadstena, where the Bridgettine order had its principle monastery.

 In the 16th century, Sweden left the Catholic community and assumed Lutheran faith.
 King Gustav I had successfully wrested the throne from Christian II of Denmark and promoted a national church headed by himself.
 Under his reign the whole Bible was translated for the first time into Swedish, and that came to serve as a norm for the Swedish language.
 In the following century, Sweden would appear as a champion of the Protestant cause, while also acquiring new lands and plundering foreign cultural riches during the Thirty Years War.
-The 17th century also saw the first Swedish poetry books, as well as the first significant Swedish artists.
+The 17th century also saw the first Swedish poetry books, as well as notable Swedish artists.
 It also saw a rise in interest in the history of the country, with the establishment of the Swedish National Heritage Board as one example.